mohsin-shaikh/inventory-managment/README.md

 Manufacturer and Brands as well as Suppliers
 Also included example transaction table (Purchase order) There are many other transaction types such as Issues, Transfers, Adjustments etc.
-Hope this would help.
-Please let me know if you need further information on each table.

 ### Sites
 - id